Nomad Device Lab is a collection of mobile devices that helps you do better mobile testing.

 -

-Mobile Operating System and browser emulators offer a reasonable way of testing layout, but can suffer from errors or differences in performance and behaviour.
+In order to provide the best product to users and clients, it’s necessary to design for and test across a wide range of platforms.
+Small screen devices with patchy network connectivity and lower-spec hardware are the most exciting and the most challenging of these.
+Mobile Operating System and browser emulators offer a reasonable way of testing layout, but can suffer from errors or differences in performance and behaviour from the real thing.
 The best way of testing is to get hands-on and use the site as your users will: on actual devices.

 Nomad Device Lab